 We invite you to visit us safely, as you are comfortable.
-Masks are now mandatory at Oklahoma Contemporary, for visitors as well as staff.
-We’re greatly limiting access to the building by using timed tickets to allow more than 2,400 square feet per visitor.
+Masks are mandatory at Oklahoma Contemporary, for visitors as well as staff.
+We’re greatly limiting access to the building by using timed tickets -- no more than five people in the gallery every half hour, to allow more than 2,400 square feet per visitor.
 We’ve also developed stringent protocols for sanitation, capacity and social distancing that will allow our guests to safely explore the space while enjoying the art.
 Learn more here.

-In addition to Bright Golden Haze, you can visit Shadow on the Glare, on view in our Oklahoma Gallery, and Jen Lewin's Aqueous, in Campbell Art Park, as well as explore our new home.
+In addition to Bright Golden Haze, you can visit Julian Opie's Faime Walking, in our Sculpture Garden, as well as explore our new home.
 Learn more about the artists and works you'll see in our Exhibitions section.

-Reserve your timed tickets -- up to two weeks in advance -- below.
+Reserve your limited access timed tickets -- up to two weeks in advance -- below.

 Things to know before you arrive: